GowripriyaMahendran/EVChargeMate/README.md

 platform for EV drivers to locate nearby charging stations, view their availability in real-time, and reserve parking spots in advance.

-# USERS OF THE APPLICATION
+# USERS OF THE APPLICATION🔌

 EVChargeMate targets two primary user groups:
 •	EV Drivers: Individuals who own and operate electric vehicles.
 They require a